-Apple also lodged a patent, all the way back in 2017, regarding gesture controls for a speaker.
+Apple also lodged a patent back in 2017, regarding gesture controls for a speaker.
 If it’s smaller, then perhaps there’s no need for physical buttons.
-There have been rumours of Face ID integration, too.
+There have also been rumours of Face ID integration, too.

 What features would we like to see in the HomePod 2?

-In terms of features, we don’t really know what the HomePod 2/HomePod Mini could have up its sleeve.
-But we certainly have a wishlist of things that could be improved.
+It at least shows that the HomePod is still in Apple’s minds.
+In terms of features, we don’t know what the HomePod 2/HomePod Mini could have up its sleeve.
+But we have a wishlist of improvements.

-The HomePod is configured to work with Apple Music, but in age where people subscribe to several other music streaming services, that seems very stingy.
-Of course you can connect to those services through AirPlay 2, but embedding Spotify, Tidal or Pandora would make it much easier.
-Bloomberg reported that Apple is looking to add additional music services, so perhaps this is possibility.
+The HomePod only works with Apple Music, but that seems stingy in 2020.
+You can connect via AirPlay 2, but integration of Spotify, Tidal or Pandora would be more attractive.
+Bloomberg has reported that Apple is looking to add additional music services.

-Siri needs to be improved across the whole of iOS devices.
-Apple has been acquiring AI startups left, right and centre and perhaps we’ll see the fruits of their labour at WWDC 2020.
-The Cupertino-based company is thought to be revamping its smart home services.
+Apple has been acquiring plenty of AI startups, so perhaps we’ll see the fruits of their labour with Siri.
+Especially as the Cupertino-based company is thought to be revamping its smart home services.

 The overall ‘smart’ aspect of the speaker could be improved too.
 Siri isn’t supported by Amazon Ring or Google Nest.
 HomeKit isn’t supported by as many devices either and considering how popular they are, that detracts from the HomePod’s value.